Bad Debt and Bad Debt Expense: Overview & Calculation Method

 As a consequence, the $50,000 owed by Building Solutions Inc. becomes bad debt for XYZ Manufacturing.
 Consequently, they record the uncollectible amount as a loss in their financial records.

-Bad debt calculation can be done by businesses in two ways.
+Businesses can find their bad debt expense in two ways.
 The first one is “Direct Write-Off,” and the second is the “Allowance method.”

 1. Direct write-off method